-If you would like to share your views with CSG6 on where research into complications of diabetes should be focussed, please get in touch: email@example.com.
+If you would like to share your views with CSG6 on where research into complications of diabetes should be focused, please get in touch: firstname.lastname@example.org.

 - Professor Helen Colhoun, AXA Chair of Medical Informatics and Life Course Epidemiology, University of Edinburgh

 - Professor Noemi Lois, Clinical Professor of Ophthalmology; Honorary Consultant Ophthalmologist Vitreoretinal Surgeon, Queen’s University Belfast

 - Professor Naveed Sattar, Professor; Honorary Consultant (Cardiovascular and Medical Sciences), University of Glasgow

 - Professor Angela Shore, Vice Dean of Research, University of Exeter